OathPros/COMP3/source/containers/model-based.rst

 List Views
 ----------

 List view rows can contain text, images or controls.
 Rows can also be filtered and searched.
-Support is currently limited for creating the kind of standard list styles described :doc:`elsewhere in the HIG <lists>`.

 A list view example can be found under *Lists → Settings*, in the GTK 4 demo application.

 .. _column-views: